aws-samples/nacos-adapter-demo-on-aws-lambda/README.md

 If your configuration won't change, you can provide a static configuration file to the adapter.
 If your configuration will change, you can use a shared file system like Amazon EFS to share the configuration between your functions.

 When your AWS Lambda functions are invoked, the adapter will read the latest configuration from the file system and notify your functions if the config changes.

+This mode is useful if you don't want your AWS Lambda functions to access your Nacos server too frequently in passthrough mode.

 ### Enable Synchronous Update